nominetresearch/microbit-networking-book-python/extraprograms/Reaction game/reactiongame.md

 Introduction
 ------------
-Here is a simple two player game that you can program for the micro:bit.
+Here is a simple two player game that you can program for the micro:bit inspired by the popular toy *Bop It*[^1].
 This game allows you to test your reaction time against a friend by performing actions that the micro:bit tells you to do.
 On your turn you'll be asked to complete the action displayed on the screen, which will be one of: